ph-fritsche/react-weblibrary/README.md

 import { useWebLibrary } from 'react-weblibrary'

 function MyComponent() {
-   // expect the script from https://example.com/someLibrary to define window.$
+   // Expect the script from https://example.com/someLibrary to define `window.$`.
-   // if the global exists (e.g. because the script is already requested in <head>, the script will not be requested const [someLibrary, status] = useWebLibrary('$', 'https://example.com/someLibrary')
+   // If the global exists (e.g. because the script is already requested in <head>), the script will not be requested again. const [someLibrary, status] = useWebLibrary('$', 'https://example.com/someLibrary')

    if (!someLibrary) {